oddbird/oddleventy/content/blog/wingingit/winging-it-19.md

 ) }}

  ## What we cover:

 - What is likely to be the next big evolution of CSS?
-- In light of Global Accessibility Awareness Day, What are some of the ways you test a site for accessibility?
+- In light of Global Accessibility Awareness Day, what are some of the ways you test a site for accessibility?
 - How paved is the road to logical properties for all the things?
 - What (smaller) new-ish CSS feature are you excited about?
 - What CSS syntax do you always need to look up when writing?
-- In 2025, is there still a use case for float?
+- In 2025, is there still a use case for `float`?
 - How would you suggest we apply layers to an existing project?
 - Do you have anything on your CSS wish list?
 - What browser inspector tools do you use often?
 What additional tools do you wish there were?
 - How can I be more closely involved with the core CSS language and standard?

 ## Links: